woocommerce/woocommerce-product-dependencies/readme.txt

 = 1.0 =
 * Initial release

 == Upgrade Notice ==

-= 1.2.1 =
+= 1.2.3 =
-Fixed an issue with category-based "Purchase"-type dependencies and variations.
+Updated plugin headers to declare support for WC 3.9 and WP 5.3.